 Yes, crop residue burning is restricted for the 16 counties specified in the April Burning Restrictions of K.A.R.
 28-19-645a (13 in Flint Hills + Johnson, Sedgwick & Wyandotte).
 Burning of the tall grass prairie is not considered crop residue burning.

 Either call 537-6333, stop by 115 N. 4th street and fill out an application at the Emergency Management office on the second floor of Courthouse Plaza East building, or

 Shepherd’s Crossing is helping distribute food cards to people who need assistance.
-Please click here to contact Shepherd’s Crossing at if you would like to apply for assistance.
+Please click here to contact Shepherd’s Crossing or if you would like to apply for assistance.